 All subject selections are completed through the website www.selectmysubjects.com.au.
 Students receive a unique link via their College email account that takes them to their personal selection options.
 Compulsory requirements in each level are managed by the software.
 The portal is open to receive data for a period indicated with the email received by students.

-Students entering the Senior School and seeking guidance for a vocational pathway (VET in SACE) may wish to schedule a meeting with Caroline Camens, VET Coordinator for specific advice.
+Students seeking guidance for a vocational pathway (VET in SACE) may wish to schedule a meeting with Abigail Batten, Pathways Coordinator for specific advice.
 Parents who wish to be involved in this process are most welcome.